 As an integral part of their education, the department recommends that all students majoring in Languages study abroad in a country of their target language(s).
 UAA offers a variety of opportunities for study abroad.
 For a full description of study abroad opportunities through UAA, students should refer to the International Study Abroad Coordinator in the Office of International and Intercultural Affairs.
 Students wishing to apply study abroad credit toward a Languages degree must petition to satisfy major and/or minor requirements with study abroad experience.
 The department may require post-program examinations.
 The department highly recommends that students discuss their study abroad plans with their academic advisor prior to participation.

-An accepted, degree-seeking UAA student who has completed in residence one of the Department of Languages UAA catalog courses (A201-A301) with a grade of B or better is eligible to receive credit for the two immediately preceding courses, if any, up to a total of 8 credits not to exceed the level of A202.
-Language Credit by Placement is limited to one time per language.
-This policy does not apply to credit earned through Credit by Examination, the College Board Advanced Placement Examination Program, nor to special topics (-93), independent study (-97), the course A302, or Department of Languages literature or culture courses.
-In order to receive credit the student must complete the appropriate form in the Office of the Registrar and pay an administrative fee.
+An accepted degree-seeking UAA student who has completed one of the Department of Languages UAA catalog courses (A102-A301) in residence with a grade of C or higher is eligible to receive credit for the two immediately preceding courses, if any, up to a total of 8 credits, not to exceed the level of A202.
+Language Credit for Prerequisite Not Taken is limited to one time per language.
+This policy does not apply to credit earned through other nontraditional credit procedures, nor to special topics (-93), independent study (-97), the course A302, or Department of Languages literature or culture courses.

 Margritt Engel, Professor Emerita, German, email@example.com

 Hiroko Harada, Professor, Japanese, email@example.com